abhishek-kumar-code/Redfish_Public/Specification.md

 * HTTP Status code of [202](#status-202) with a location header set to the URI of a Task resource when the processing of the modification will require additional time.
 In this case a response with the HTTP code 200 and the modified resource may be returned in response to request to the Task monitor Uri after processing completes.
 * HTTP Status code of [204](#status-204) with empty payload in the event that service is unable to return a representation of the modified or deleted resource.

+For details on success responses to Action requests, see [Action](#actions-post).

+##### Failure responses to modification requests

 Services may return an HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
 Otherwise, if a client (4xx) or service (5xx) [status code](#status-codes) is returned, this indicates the service encountered an error and the resource shall not have been modified or created as a result of the operation.

-For details on responses to Action requests, see [Action](#actions-post).

 ##### Update (PATCH)<a id="update-patch"></a>